Programs envisioned for the Mission Center

 Corporal Works

 1. Food Pantry.
 The pantry was re-opened at a temporary site, 1735 W. Greenleaf Ave., on Feb.
 7, 2023.
 It can be re-established at the St. Ignatius campus as part of our plan to co-locate social services at the campus.
+We would locate the pantry in about 7,900 square feet of church basement space that also would house offices, meeting rooms and counseling or medical exam rooms.

 2. Community Counseling and Immigrant/Refugee Services including Loyola Community & Family Services (LCFS) and other counseling programs.